Coding Quests

 state_machine.transition_to($"../IdleState")

-The enemy's health component calls state_machine.transition_to(stagger_state) when damage is received.
-This interrupts whatever the enemy was doing and plays the reaction - making combat feel impactful.
+The enemy's health component calls state_machine.transition_to(stagger_state) when damage lands.
+It interrupts whatever the enemy was doing and plays the reaction.
+Half a second of stagger is enough to make every hit feel like it connected.

 Player Detection

 The DetectionArea is an Area3D with a large SphereShape3D collider.
-When the player enters, all AI states get a reference:
+When the player walks in, every AI state gets a reference:

 GDScript